Skip to main content

 How much does an HVAC contractor bond cost?

-What are the energy efficiency requirements for HVAC bonding?
+What are the energy efficiency requirements?

-Can I get an HVAC bond without refrigerant certification?
+Can I get bonded without refrigerant certification?

 What happens if I have refrigerant handling violations?